MicrosoftDocs/learn/learn-pr/azure/extend-resource-manager-template-deployment-scripts/includes/3-exercise-add-deployment-script.md

 As part of your team's application deployment process, you need to create a storage account and stage a file in blob storage for the application to read.
 Up to this point, you've been manually copying the file every time a new environment has been set up.
 You decide to use a deployment script to automate this step as part of your environment creation process.

-In this exercise, you'll take an existing Azure Resource Manager (ARM) template and add a `deploymentScripts` resource to run an Azure PowerShell script.
-The script will deploy a file to the newly created storage account.
+In this exercise, you'll take an existing Azure Resource Manager (ARM) template and add a new deployment script.

+During the process, you'll:

+> [!div class="checklist"]
+> * Create a starting template.
+> * Add the prerequisites for deployment scripts including a user-assigned managed identity and role assignment.
+> * Add a deployment script.
+> * Deploy the template, and verify the outcome.

 This exercise uses [Azure Resource Manager Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).
 Be sure to install this extension in Visual Studio Code.